 Look and Feel Requirement:

-The product shall comply with corporate branding standards which will be given by John Deere.
+The product shall comply with the corporate branding standards which will be given by John Deere.

 The product shall conform to John Deere’s other products.

 The look of the product used in cars shall not be distractive to the driver and follow the Android Auto / Apple CarPlay product design guidelines.